mutablelogic/go-server/README.md

   * __mdns__ provides service discovery via mDNS.

-Many of these modules also provide a REST API for accessing information and controlling the plugin, and there are a number of "front ends" developed for display in a web browser.
+Many of these modules also provide a REST API for accessing information and control, and there are a number of "front ends" developed for display of plugin information in a web browser.

 The motivation for this module is to provide a generic server which can be developed and scaled over time.
-Ultimately the running process is a large "monolith" server which can be composed of many smaller "plugins".
-Maybe this is a good balance between microservices and large (non-plugin) monoliths.
+Ultimately the running process is a large "monolith" server which can be composed of many smaller "plugins", which can be connected together loosely (using a queue in between) or tightly (by calling plugin methods directly).

+Maybe this design is a good balance between microservices and large (non-plugin) monoliths?

 ## Requirements and Building